jbcoe/polymorphic_value/draft.md

 As `polymorphic_value` is a value, `dynamic_pointer_cast`,
 `static_pointer_cast` and `const_pointer_cast` are not provided.
-If a `polymorphic_value` is constructed with a custom copier or deleter, then there is no way for a user to implement the cast operations provided for `cloned_ptr`.
+If a `polymorphic_value` is constructed with a custom copier or deleter, then there is no way for a user to implement cast operations like those that are provided by the standard for `std::shared_ptr`.

 ## No implicit conversions